lhfei/metabase/docs/configuring-metabase/email.md

 If you like, you can still set up:

-- A name for your Cloud email account (from name)
+- a name for your Cloud email account (from name)
-- An email address to receive email replies (reply-to address)
+- an email address to recieve email replies (reply-to address)

 ## Configuring your email account